Dubioza kolektiv: Happy Machine (2015–2017)

 Lyrics for the songs on the Happy Machine album were penned in response to events that unfolded over the 2 years prior to its publication, including the Gezi Park protests, The Pirate Bay trial, and the European refugee crisis, and featured numerous collaborating artists from around the globe and lyrics in English, Spanish, Punjabi, and Italian.
 The album title is an allusion to the makeshift distillation apparatus used to distill rakija, a regionally popular variety of moonshine.
 The drink is also mentioned in the song "No Escape (from Balkan)", and a blueprint for the distillation contraption is also featured on the album cover (in protest of new EU regulations requiring a permit even for small scale spirit production intended for domestic use).

 The group also saw waxing international success, appearing at Glastonbury Festival 2015, and at South by Southwest in 2016, marking their US debut.

 Pjesmice za djecu i odrasle (2017–2020)

 Dubioza's 2017 album, Pjesmice za djecu i odrasle (English: Songs for Youths and Adults) features songs written exclusively in Bosnian language.
 The album's singles include "Himna generacije", "Treba mi zraka", and "Rijaliti".

+World Cup 2026 breakthrough

+A song from Dubioza's 2011 album Wild Wild East, "USA", was adopted as an unofficial anthem for the Bosnian national football team during the 2026 FIFA World Cup qualifiers.
+The original track was a satire on immigration from Bosnia to America and the American Dream, written mostly in English.
+In response to its popularity among Bosnian supporters, the group released a new version, retitled "I Am From Bosnia, Take Me to America" and featuring more Bosnian lyrics, urging on the national team.
+A 2026 music video for the new version features the members of the group playing football and grilling in a Sarajevo neighbourhood, and was shot on a mobile phone on a low budget.
+As of July 2026, the video had surpassed 5 million plays on YouTube (on top of 26 million views for the original "USA" song from 2011), and had attracted global attention.